DavidVM1982/HomewizardPHP/README.md

 ++ Details of scenes yes, no, optional in settings.

 <b>v20150103</b><br/>
-++ DIVS for sensors, temperature, rain and wind clickable links.<br/>
+++ DIVS for sensors, temperature, rain and wind clickable links.
+Settings are hidden behind the footer.<br/>
 ++ Switches and sensors in database to sync favorites, grouped display etc.<br/>
 ++ Ability to force update/import data to history.<br/>
 ++ Added support for dimmers.<br/>